Star-forming and Quiescent Central Galaxies Cluster Similarly: Implications for the Galaxy-Halo Connection: Conclusions

 Our finding that the central galaxy ACFs are unchanged as a function of sSFR at a fixed stellar mass leaves the door open for multiple possible explanations that require further testing.
 While the $V_\text{peak}$ model does not include assembly bias, one could imagine a model that uses both a segregation in the SHMR and assembly bias to reproduce the observed ACFs.
 With a segregation in the SHMR such that quiescent galaxies reside in more massive haloes than star-forming galaxies at a fixed stellar mass, it may be expected that quiescent centrals should be more clustered than star-forming centrals of the same stellar mass, as a result of halo bias.
 Since we do not observe this, it suggests, perhaps, that there could be an additional effect increasing the clustering amplitude of star-forming galaxies, leading to an overall lack of clustering trend with sSFR.
 Interestingly, this would be an example of assembly bias favoring higher clustering for \emph{star-forming} galaxies rather than quiescent galaxies, as is often considered.

 An astrophysical example of this is provided by the Simba large-volume cosmological hydrodynamic simulation \citep{SIMBA2019, Cui+2021}, in which late-quenching galaxies live in early-formed haloes and early-quenching galaxies live in later-formed haloes.
 In Simba, this occurs because of a combination of astrophysical effects: central galaxies in early-forming haloes accrete more cold gas and AGNs in such galaxies are less effective in quenching them, while late-forming haloes have mainly hot-mode accretion and the associated jet-mode AGN feedback quenches them early.
 For example, Section~3 of the Supplementary Information for \citet{Cui+2021} describes three types of haloes of the same mass at $z=0$, in which the central galaxies in the early-forming haloes quench last, and the central galaxies in the late-forming haloes quench earliest.
 Consistent with this, \citet{WangChenLiYang2023} note that both observations and the EAGLE simulation indicate that early-formed haloes tend to have a higher ratio of stellar mass to halo mass, and their analysis of SDSS galaxies implies that late-formed haloes tend to host quiescent galaxies.
 We leave to a future paper further study of such large-volume simulations, including the ACFs and CCFs of their central and satellite galaxies.
-Our preliminary finding is that the SIMBA central galaxy ACFs and the dependence of $N_\text{sat}$ on the sSFR of the central are consistent with our analysis of the SDSS.
+Our preliminary finding is that the ACFs of star-forming and quiescent central galaxies in the Simba, EAGLE, and IllustrisTNG simulations are consistent with our analysis of the SDSS.